alifiroozi80/CKA/CKA/README.md

 get pod
 ```

-However, it will fail after executing because we already have `config` file in `~/.kube` folder...
+However, it will fail after executing because we already have a `config` file in the `~/.kube` folder...

-move the `~/.kube/config` file somewhere else and then execute the command again...
+Move the `~/.kube/config` file somewhere else and execute the command again...

-This time it will execute correctly but shows a `Forbidden` message, since the new user doesn't have any Role. (
+This time it will execute correctly but shows a `Forbidden` message since the new user doesn't have any Role. (
 Authenticated, but no permissions yet!)

 ---